-You can also take a train from Ljubljana to a little town south of Tolmin, Most na Soči (and then bus to Tolmin), but the journey will take longer.
+You can also take a train from Ljubljana to a little town south of Tolmin, Most na Soči (and then a bus to Tolmin), but the journey will take longer.
 Somehow trains in Slovenia are still incredibly slow.
 It has probably something to do with the fact that they make a zillion stops.
-Anyhow, check out timetables here.
+Anyhow, check out the timetables here.

-Another slightly unconventional option are shared rides – check out this website where you can find if somebody goes in your direction and just shoot them a message.
+Another slightly unconventional option is shared rides – check out this website where you can find if somebody goes in your direction and just shoot them a message.
 Yes, it’s perfectly safe (Slovenia is one of the safest countries in the world, remember?).
-And besides, students came up with the idea more than 10 years ago because it’s common for Slovenians to return from Ljubljana to hometown during weekends.
+And besides, students came up with the idea more than 10 years ago because it’s common for Slovenians to return from Ljubljana to their hometown during weekends.
 Now the application is used by students and those who work in bigger towns and drive home every day.
 The only downside?
 It’s in Slovenian!
 But with a little help from Google translate – the sky is the limit 😉